MMagg-dev/Game-Checklist-for-AC-Odyssey/Legal/English/Privacy Policy English.md

 ### Change Log
 * March 2, 2020 - updated for information collection and usage by third-party service provider Firebase Crashlytics
 * July 3, 2021 - updated for information collection and usage by third-party service providers AdColony, Facebook, MoPub, and Vungle.
+* January 26, 2022 - updated for information collection and third party usage by AppLovin.
+In addition, AdColony, MoPub, and Vungle have been removed as third parties that can collect information